folarinfolayan/folayan_folarin_drag_drop/README.md

 The first bug will be found in bug_1 branch.

-The seconf bug will be found in bug_2 branch.
+The second bug will be found in bug_2 branch.